 How to Obtain an Illinois Medical Marijuana Card

 In 2013, Illinois state officials created a list of qualifying medical conditions, diseases, and/or illnesses that medical marijuana consumers must be diagnosed with to qualify for a medical marijuana card.
 If individuals were diagnosed with a medical issue that was on the state’s list, then they could apply for an Illinois registry ID card.
 However, each medical marijuana consumer must receive a written certification letter by an Illinois medical marijuana doctor with a detailed description of the individual’s condition, disease, and/or illness, according to MarijuanaDoctors.com.

 Changes Made to Illinois’ List of Qualifying Conditions

-Also, in the same year, Illinois implemented a change that allowed them to streamline Illinois medical marijuana doctors’ ability to help patients qualify for a registry ID card.
+Also, in the same year, Illinois implemented a change that allowed them to streamline Illinois medical marijuana doctors’ ability to help medical marijuana consumers qualify for a registry ID card.
 Individuals who have been diagnosed with a qualifying condition and have received a recommendation for medical marijuana by a qualified doctor must have their condition re-certified by a licensed doctor annually.
 This is the norm for most medical marijuana approved states, but the price varies from state to state.

 Then, doctors must mail their written certifications to the Illinois Department of Health in Springfield, Illinois, where the medical marijuana cards are processed and approved if all required documentation is provided.